Small Claims Cases

-Before filing your claim, you should have some idea of what your chances of collecting the judgment if you are successful.
+Before filing your claim, you should have some idea of your chances of collecting the judgment if you are successful.
 A judgment does not mean automatic payment.
-It simply means you have proven to the satisfaction of the court that the person you sued owes you money.
-There are often cases where a judgment is not particularly difficult to obtain but the collection of the money is difficult, if not impossible.
-However, you do have (6) years to collect and a party's circumstances may change during that time.
+It simply means you have proven to the court that the person you sued owes you money.
+There are often cases where a judgment is not difficult to obtain but the collection of the money is difficult, if not impossible.
+However, you have six years to collect the judgment, and a party's circumstances may change during that time.

 Filing a Small Claims Lawsuit

-To file a small claims lawsuit you must complete Affidavit and Claim, Small Claims (DC84).
-You may pick up a copy of this form at the district court.
-The court can mail the form to you upon receiving a self addressed stamped envelope and $1.00 for the form.
-The form contains four parts.
-You must completely fill out the entire form and have your signature notarized.
+To file a small claims lawsuit, complete Affidavit and Claim form (SCAO Approved DC84), available on the Court Forms link on our home page.
+You may pick up a copy of this form here, or we will mail the form to you if you send a self addressed stamped envelope and $1.00 for the form.
+The form must be completely filled out and your signature notarized.
 You may bring the completed form into the district court and we will notarize you signature.
-You must also pay the appropriate filing fee which is determined by the amount of the claim you are seeking.
+The filing fee is determined by the dollar amount you are seeking.
 See the table below for the various filing fee amounts.

-By having your case heard in the Small Claims Division, you are giving up the following rights:
+If you file in small claims, you are giving up the following rights: